ynnickw/start-hack25/README.md

 ```
 ## Environment Variables

-Create a .env file ith environment variables
+Create a .env.local file ith environment variables

 REACT_APP_OPENCAGE_API_KEY=key
 REACT_APP_OPENAI_API_KEY=key

-which are api keys for open ai and open cage
+which are api keys for open ai and open cage.
+See.env file for reference

 You can then access the application at `http://localhost:3000` (or the appropriate URL).